edgio-docs/edgio-docs/guides/applications/v7/security/client_side_protection.md

 Setting up Client-Side Protection for multiple properties introduces complexity due to existing Content-Security Policies (CSPs).
 Simplify this configuration through the following procedure:

 1. Identify and track all of the CSPs being set by your origin servers.
-2. Set up Client-Side Protection for one of your properties.
+2. Set up Client-Side Protection for one of your web properties.

     1. Set up a strict audit Client-Side Protection policy and apply it to one of your properties.